mittelmark/oowidgets/tutorial.md

 }
 ```

-This creates the class `::flash::Button` and a command `::flash::button` which
+This creates the class `::flash::Button` and a Tk widget command `::flash::button` which
 should be used to create the widget.
 In the constructor we as well add a new
 configuration option `-flashtime` with a default value of 200.
 Let's inspect
 the command created in the `::flash` namespace: